infinityworks/101-Sessions/sessions/Snowflake-100/101/07-getting-data-out-of-s3/README.md

 ## Storage Integrations [[docs](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration.html)]

 A storage integration forms the bridge between Snowflake and your AWS account, and contains the authentication required to access resources like s3.
-This resource must be created by the ACCOUNTADMIN and any resources that depend on it must also be created by the ACCOUNTADMIN role.
+The integration must be created by the ACCOUNTADMIN and any resources that depend on it must also be created by the ACCOUNTADMIN role.

     USE ROLE ACCOUNTADMIN;
     create or replace storage integration S3_STORAGE_INTEGRATION